hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ### 7.4.6.
 Using ilist

 Hazelcast List (`ilist`) is a distributed list which allows duplicate elements and preserves the order of elements.
-For details, see the [List section](https://docs.hazelcast.com/imdg/latest/data-structures/list.html) in the Hazelcast IMDG Reference Manual.
+For details, see the [List section](https://docs.hazelcast.com/hazelcast/latest/data-structures/list.html) in the Hazelcast Reference Manual.

 A List usage example is shown below.